Africa Adventure: Production

 In July 1954 it was reported that the documentary would be released in October, but by early September that date had been moved up to sometime in September, and by mid-September it was revealed that the film would open on September 28 at the Normandie Theater in New York City.

 Reception

-Modern Screen said the documentary an accurate depiction of travel in Africa, calling it an "absorbing record of an African safari", and praising the photography.
+Modern Screen said the documentary was an accurate depiction of travel in Africa, calling it an "absorbing record of an African safari", and praising the photography.
 Motion Picture Daily gave the film a positive review, calling it a "down-to-earth documentary on the Dark Continent as it really is, with no attempt to unduly dramatize or glamorize."
 The Nevada State Journal (now the Reno Gazette-Journal), also gave the film a positive review, saying it gave "you a true picture of sections of Africa, as we find it today."
 The newspaper praised the cinematography, comparing it favorably to films such as Mogambo.

 In India, the film was one of several which led to civil unrest in New Delhi in 1955.
 In response to the protests, Jawaharlal Nehru, then Prime Minister of India, instigated an investigation into foreign films who categorized themselves as documentaries.